dcapwell/java-file-operations/docs/Results.md

 These are the results for running across the different ways to do chmod.

-All results where run against Oracle Java 7

 Hardware:
 OS  : OS X 10.9.2
 CPU : 2.3 GHz Intel Core i7